rarimo/rarime-rn-sdk/README.md

      *    and may require noticeable CPU and memory.
      *
      * 🔁 Returns:
-     *    Transaction hash of the submitted proposal.
+     *    Transaction hash of the submitted vote.
      */
     const submitProposalTxHash = await freedomtool.submitProposal({
       answers,